ujuadimora-dev/Afrik-kitchen/README.md

 ### Site-Goals

-The site is aimed to help restaurant staff to easily manage the menus displayed on the website, as well as keeping track of upcoming bookings and capacity, editing and deleting as neccessary.
+The site is aimed to help restaurant staff to easily manage the food menus  as well as mange table booking that displayed on the website, as well as keeping track of upcoming bookings and capacity, editing and deleting as neccessary.

-The site also aims to provide customers with a simple, hassle free way to make reservations without the need to call the restaurant.
-They will also be able to cancel their bookings or update when needed.
+The site also aims to provide customers with a simple, hassle free way to make table reservations without the need to call the restaurant.
+They will also be able to cancel their table bookings  and reservation or update when needed.

 ### Agile Planning